This 1970 Ford Bronco loves to be a looker while always keeping up a rugged appearance

 Under the hood is the largest motor that was offered in these first-gen Broncos: the mighty 302 cubic-inch V8.
 Plus, this one has been upgraded with fuel injection for better power and consistency.
 It fires up easily with a nice hint of attitude from the dual exhaust.
 You take complete control over it all with the four-speed manual transmission.
 Broncos have a tough off-road attitude, and so the two-speed transfer case, adjustable shocks, BF Goodrich Krawler T/A KX tires are all finding the way forward even with the trail ends.
 Plus, power steering, power brakes, and front discs are great even if you just feel like rolling through town in this open-top classic SUV.

 More info: Listing has ended.
-Search on eBay for similar 1970 Ford Bronco
+Click to search on eBay for similar 1970 Ford Bronco (Affiliate link)

 Seller's other items: streetsideclassiccars